 The Trailblazer Marching Band and Color Guard is a competitive group that performs at all home football games and at parades and competitions throughout the state.
 The band is a member of the Western Band Association (WBA) where they compete in division AAA.

 The band has rehearsals throughout the summer and a mandatory band camp starts which 2.5 weeks before the school year.
 During the fall semesters the band has rehearsals each Monday and Thursday nights from 6:00pm-9:00pm.
-Each member must be enrolled in the 4th period Concert Band, the 6th period percussion class, or the 6th period color guard class.
+Each member must be enrolled in either the Wind Ensemble, Concert Band, percussion class, color guard class.

-The Concert Band is an ensemble that is made up of different woodwind, brass, and percussion instruments.The band performs orchestral transcriptions, traditional band pieces, and new works written for band.
+The Wind Ensemble is the advanced ensemble that is made up of different woodwind, brass, and percussion instruments.The band performs orchestral transcriptions, traditional band pieces, and new works written for band.
 The Golden West Concert Band can be seen in performance from December through June at different festivals and concerts.
-The class meets during 4th period.

 Each year, The Concert Band gets the opportunity to work with guest clinicians.
 Recent guests include Tim Smith- Professor Emeritus Cal Sate East Bay, Dr. Gary P. Gilroy-CSU Fresno, Dr. Lawrence Sutherland-Professor Emeritus CSU Fresno, Dr. Erik Leung-Fresno Pacific University, Dale Engstrom-Fresno City College, Dr. Leo Sakamoto-CSU Bakersfield, Michael Tackett-College of the Sequoias, and Jeff Bilden-Professor Emeritus College of the Sequoias.